If you just want to understand, in concise, plain language, how you really tick as an introvert — and why — this is the book for you.

-The Introvert Manifesto is a short, straight-talking handbook on how introverts really tick—and why.
-A Psychology Today article refers to it as “the manual [on introverts] that should have come in the box.”
+A Psychology Today article refers to The Introvert Manifesto as “the manual [on introverts] that should have come in the box.”
 Yes.
 I can’t describe it any better.

 But it also offers real-world tips and advice — through a section called “The 4 Pillars of Introvert Well-Being” — that give you the practical tools and strategies you need to be happy and healthy each day as an introvert living in this extraverted western culture of ours.

 What is the “manifesto” in The Introvert Manifesto?
 I can boil it down to four powerful, liberating words: Introverts — just be you!